zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 Inhomogeneous values can also be specified by directly supplying an array, whose shape needs to be compatible with the boundary, i.e., it needs to have the same shape as the grid but with the dimension of the axis along which the boundary is specified removed.

+There exist also special boundary conditions that impose a time-dependent value (:code:`bc='value_expression'`) of the field or its derivative (:code:`bc='derivative_expression'`).
+Beyond the spatial coordinates that are already supported for the constant conditiosn above, the expressions of these boundary conditions can depend on the time variable :code:`t`.
+Note that PDEs need to supply the current time when setting the boundary conditions, e.g., when applying the differential operators.
+The pre-defined PDEs and the general class :class:`~pde.pdes.pde.PDE` already support time-dependent boundary conditions.

 One important aspect about boundary conditions is that they need to respect the periodicity of the underlying grid.